benchristelcom/benchristelcom.github.io/src/posts/last-fun-thing/index.md

 # Last Fun Thing

-_Should we go gentle into that good night?_

 When I was a very small child, about three or four years old, my evening ritual was called "Last Fun Thing."
 It took place between about 7 and 8 PM, after which the bedtime story began.
 During this hour, my parents would play along with